dylibso/modsurfer/cli/README.md

   search
           Search for modules matching optional parameters. validate
-          Validate a module using a module requirement file. yank
+          Validate a module using a module checkfile. yank
-          Mark a module version as yanked (unavailable). help
+          Mark a module version as yanked (unavailable). audit
+          Return a list of modules which violate requirements in the provided checkfile. generate
+          Generate a starter checkfile from the given module. help
           Print this message or the help of the given subcommand(s)